Fees & Funding Options

 Teacher Training Scholarships

 If you’re passionate about your subject and have the potential to be an inspirational teacher you could apply for a scholarship to support your training.
-Scholarships are awarded to the most gifted trainees in physics, maths, chemistry and computing, in partnership with highly regarded professional subject associations.
+Scholarships are awarded to gifted trainees in physics, maths, chemistry, languages and computing, in partnership with highly regarded professional subject associations.

 As well as financial support, as a scholar you’ll enjoy a range of prestigious benefits, including: